 Program Description: To become a teacher, a student must graduate from an accredited teacher training institution.
 Students can attend Iowa Central for their first two years and then transfer to a public or private college for the remaining two years.
-After completing the necessary coursework, students at Iowa Central can receive an Associate of Arts degree with a concentration in Elementary or Secondary Education.
+After completing the necessary coursework, students at Iowa Central can receive an Associate of Arts degree with a concentration in Elementary Education.
 Iowa Central's education curriculum combines a strong arts and science core with professional courses in education.
 This curriculum provides general education coursework, specific skills training, and direct experience working with children and young people in a school setting.
+The student who completes an Associate of Arts degree at Iowa Central with a concentration in Elementary Education will be prepared to function in a variety of supportive roles as part of an educational team.

-Our education students have transferred to a wide variety of senior colleges and universities.
-Iowa Central students are prepared to do well and have become award winning educators.
+Our education students have gone to a wide variety of senior colleges and universities.
+Iowa Central students are prepared to do well and have become award-winning educators.
 Our graduates regularly attend all major colleges in Iowa as well as the three regent universities.
 They are employed as classroom teachers, administrators, counselors, and librarians.
 Course work at Iowa Central has provided a strong foundation to support their efforts.